amwalding/ipv6-ref/README.md

 * The device generates a **link-local address** (prefix `fe80::/10`) using its interface MAC address (via EUI-64 or a random identifier).
 * It performs **Duplicate Address Detection (DAD)** using Neighbor Solicitation to ensure it's not already in use.
-* This DAD process is done for all IPv6 Addressing methods, so in a way everything starts with SLAAC.
+* This DAD process is done for all IPv6 Addressing methods.
+* DAD is an address-validation procedure used by multiple address-configuration methods; it is not itself SLAAC.

 ### 🔹 2. **Router Solicitation (RS)**